-When you’re histamine- and lactose-intolerant as well as lacking a somewhat vital organ such as a gallbladder, everything floats your bloat – tomatoes, eggplant, mature cheeses (so most good cheeses), wine, spinach, almond milk, every form of preserved meat (yes, that includes bacon), that little bit of ghee your mum slips into her dahl to make it taste all the better.
-To add insult to injury, I was mis-diagnosed as FODMAP-intolerant five years ago, which means I was haphazardly avoiding onion and garlic to no personal benefit.
+When you’re FODMAP and lactose-intolerant as well as lacking a somewhat vital organ such as a gallbladder, everything floats your bloat – tomatoes, eggplant, mature cheeses (so most good cheeses), wine, spinach, almond milk, every form of preserved meat (yes, that includes bacon), that little bit of ghee your mum slips into her dahl to make it taste all the better.
 The journey to figure out what exactly it is that floats my bloat continues.

 With symptoms that range from an enlarged waistline, which makes it pretty much impossible to wear jeans (I haven’t worn them since ’05), nausea and intense cramps to the other side of the spectrum, you’d be forgiven for thinking I follow these intolerances fastidiously.

 But of course I don’t.
 Because eating out is one of my favourite pastimes.
 Scratch that, it is my favourite pastime.
 Eating out with friends in particular, which means sharing food is the norm, and no one wants to be stuck at the wrong end of the table where tomatoes and cheese are outlawed.
 Because it’s embarrassing to check in with waiters on which dishes are everything-friendly and wait for them to run toward the kitchen, only to have them return shortly after saying you can have the naked vermicelli noodles and nothing else.